-Economic collapse triggers a decline in economic life and often social life.
-Production, consumption, investment, exchange rates all fall and are usually followed by social crises.
+Economic collapse triggers a decline in economic and, often, social life.
+Production, consumption, investment, and exchange rates all fall, usually followed by social crises.
 The 1997 crisis in Indonesia, for example, caused Indonesia’s real GDP to contract by 13.1% in 1998.
 Inflation soared to 72%, and the rupiah exchange rate fell from IDR 2,600/USD to IDR11,000/USD in 1998.
 This also forced the Soeharto regime to resign and sparked social unrest.

 Meanwhile, an economic collapse is an extraordinary event.
 It doesn’t have to be part of the general economic cycle.
 The collapse can happen drastically and can lead to depression.